PI3K-beta Inhibitor GSK2636771 and Pembrolizumab in Treating Patients with Stage III-IV Cancer and PTEN Loss

 - Current use of or anticipated requirement during the study of any prohibited medication(s) * Note: Seasonal influenza vaccines for injection are generally inactivated flu vaccines and are allowed; however intranasal influenza vaccines (e.g., Flu-Mist) are live attenuated vaccines, and are not allowed

-I. To determine the safety, maximum-tolerated dose (MTD), and/or recommended phase II dose (RP2D) of the combination of PI3K-beta inhibitor GSK2636771 (GSK2636771) and pembrolizumab in metastatic cancer.
+I. To determine the safety, maximum-tolerated dose (MTD), and/or recommended phase II dose (RP2D) of the combination of PI3K-beta inhibitor GSK2636771 (GSK2636771) and pembrolizumab in metastatic cancer (melanoma, triple negative breast cancer [TNBC], prostate, and endometrial).
 (Phase I)

 II.
-To determine the efficacy of the combination of GSK2636771 and pembrolizumab as defined by objective response rate (ORR) by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 in metastatic melanoma.
+To determine the efficacy of the combination of GSK2636771 and pembrolizumab as defined by objective response rate (ORR) by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 in metastatic cancer (melanoma, TNBC, prostate, and endometrial).
 (Phase II)

 I. To determine the safety and tolerability of the combination of GSK2636771 and pembrolizumab when administered at the MTD/RP2D in patients with metastatic cancer.